Scale-free unique continuation estimates and Logvinenko-Sereda Theorems on the torus: Proof of Theorem

 Therefore, applying \eqref{eq:semi-final} to $g$, $F$ and $\TT^d_{L/a}$ and using \eqref{eq:support-scaling} and the relation between the $L^p$ norms of $f$ and $g$ we conclude

 and similarly for the $L^\infty$-norm case.

-\begin{remark} If $2\pi L$ is an integer multiple of each $a_j$, then the exponent in Theorem \ref{thm:1} becomes $c a\cdot b + (4p+1)/p$.
-This is due to the fact that the union of cubes with unit side-lengths covers the torus without overlapping.
+\begin{remark} If each $2\pi L_j$ is an integer multiple of $a_j$, then the exponent in Theorem \ref{thm:1} becomes $c a\cdot b + (4p+1)/p$.
+This is due to the fact that the union of cubes with unit sidelengths covers the torus without overlapping.
 Therefore, one can reduce the factors in \eqref{eq:bad} and \eqref{eq:claim} to $2^{d/p}$ and $2^{2d/p}$ respectively, which leads to the stated exponent. \end{remark}